At least 29 dead after 7.2-magnitude earthquake hits Haiti

 “We’re concerned that this earthquake is just one more crisis on top of what the country is already facing - including the worsening political stalemate after the president’s assassination, Covid and food insecurity,” said Jean-Wickens Merone, spokesman for World Vision Haiti.

-Catholic priest Fredy Elie, who began working with the Mission in Haiti Congregation after the 2010 earthquake, told The Associated Press that access to the area is hindered by criminal gangs and was pleading for help.
+Catholic priest Fredy Elie, who began working with the Mission in Haiti Congregation after the 2010 earthquake, said access to the area was hindered by criminal gangs and was pleading for help.

 “It’s time to open the road to those who want to help - they need help from all of us,” he said.